brainlife/brainlife.github.io/_pages/life.md

 giturl: "https://github.com/brain-life/app-life"
 ---

 Automated access to [Compute clouds](https://jetstream-cloud.org) to use the Linear Fascicle Evaluation method [LiFE](http://francopestilli.github.io/life/).
 Standard tractography can use diffusion measurements from a living brain to generate a large collection of candidate white-matter fascicles; the connectome.
-Linear Fascicle Evaluation (`LiFE`) takes any connectome and uses a forward modelling approach to predict diffusion measurements. `LiFE` predicts the measured diffusion signal using the orientation of the fascicles present in a connectome.
-The difference between the measured and predicted diffusion signals is used to evaluate the prediction error of a connectome and perform evaluate the evidence supporting properties of the connectome.
+Linear Fascicle Evaluation (`LiFE`) takes any connectome and uses a forward modelling approach to predict diffusion measurements.

+`LiFE` predicts the measured diffusion signal using the orientation of the fascicles present in a connectome.
+The difference between the measured and predicted diffusion signals is used to evaluate the prediction error of a connectome and quantify the evidence supporting properties of the connectome.

 The services generate the following metrics: